Yancey, Texas

 Yancey is a Census Designated Place in Medina County, Texas, United States.
 It is approximately 13 miles south of Hondo on Farm to Market Road 462 and 36 miles west of San Antonio.
 It is part of the San Antonio metropolitan area.

-According to an online community profile, Yancey has a population of 649 people.
+As of the 2020 census, Yancey had a population of 300.

 It has an oil business, an RV repair business and a restaurant called "Red's Place".

 Demographics

 Yancey first appeared as a census designated place in the 2020 U.S. census.